Real People Stories – Lenneke (64)

 Waiting Policy

 Lenneke found a new balance to deal with the new situation.
-Unfortunately, three years later, the cancer returned.
+Unfortunately, three years later, the OC returned.
 “Now you really can’t get better anymore,” said the doctor.
 After a successful course of chemotherapy, Lenneke suffered a second CA125-related recurrence a year later.
 She was given hormone tablets, and they also worked well.
-The cancer remained quiet for a year.
+The disease remained quiet for a year.

 Just before the coronavirus outbreak, Lenneke had a conversation with her doctor.
 The cancer was active again, and Lenneke asked if the HPV Variant doctor had anything else on the table.
 She could choose between a new chemotherapy (still very heavy-handed at that time) or an experimental study with the protein inhibitor Olaparib.
 ‘I was still thinking about that because, for that test, they had to take a biopsy from my lung.
 That was not entirely without danger.
 In the middle of that thought process, the doctor called.
 Given the corona, she did not think it was wise for me to participate in the study then.